tarrasqueapp/tarrasqueapp/README.md

 ## Setup

-Run the following commands to install Tarrasque App on your local machine:
+Run the following commands to install the dependencies for Tarrasque App, as well as Terry, the CLI helper for running Tarrasque App commands:

     ./bin/setup.sh

-This will install the dependencies for Tarrasque App, as well as Terry, the CLI helper for running Tarrasque App commands.

 ### Install dependencies